ncraft/nfs-api/README.md

 ## Description

-Provides a tiny REST API via unix domain socket which can be used to add NFS shares (`/etc/exports` on must linux systems).
+Provides a tiny REST API via unix domain socket which can be used to add NFS shares (`/etc/exports` on most linux systems).

 The changes to provide remote access via TCP, instead of unix domain sockets, should be really small but that's beyond the scope of this project.
-Probably, to implement scenarios with remote access, it would be more appropriate to call this service from a wep app which runs on the same node but does not require permissions to manipulate `/etc/exports`.
+Probably, to implement scenarios with remote access it would be more appropriate to call this service from a wep app which runs on the same node but does not require privileges to manipulate `/etc/exports`, thus splitting privileged and unprivileged parts over different services.

 ## Usage